 \subsection{Research Reproducibility Crisis}

-Documented API restrictions have contributed to a growing reproducibility crisis in computational social science and AI ethics research~\citep{Hutson2018-xf}.
+Documented API restrictions have contributed to a growing reproducibility crisis in the computational social sciences and AI ethics research~\citep{Hutson2018-xf}.
 Studies published before API restrictions cannot be replicated with current access levels, creating troubling scientific discontinuities.
 This undermines cumulative knowledge building and verification, which are the core principles of scientific inquiry~\citep{Weston2019-xj}.

-Perhaps most concerning, we observed an inverse relationship between the deployment of algorithms and researcher access.
+Most concerning is the inverse relationship between the deployment of algorithms and researcher access.
 As platforms increase their reliance on algorithmic systems for content moderation, recommendations, and user experience optimization, researchers' ability to study these systems diminishes~\citep{Dommett2022-rm, Tromble2021-rl}.
-For example, TikTok, widely acknowledged as having the most algorithmically driven user experience, maintains the most restrictive research access policy~\citep{Pearson2025-qa}.
+For example, TikTok, widely acknowledged to have the most algorithmically driven user experience, maintains the most restrictive research access policy~\citep{Pearson2025-qa}.